matuzo/HTMHell/hell/adventcalendar/2025/8/index.md

     </marquee>
 ```

-To try it in your browser, copy the following line and paste it into the address bar:
+To try it in your browser, copy the following line and paste it into the address bar of your browser:

 ```
 data:text/html,<html><body marginheight=150 marginwidth=300 bgcolor=black text=white><marquee><b>Hello <i>HTML</b> World!</i></marquee>